swingmx/swingmusic/.github/contributing.md

 To contribute to the server development, you need to install [Poetry package manager](https://python-poetry.org/docs).

-Fork this repo, git clone and install all the dependencies:
+Fork this repo, git clone and install the dependencies:

 ```sh
 git clone https://github.com/swing-opensource/swingmusic.git